 This app isn’t the best for absolute beginners or someone looking for comprehensive language study, but it’s great for getting accurate feedback on pronunciation.
 Review.

 italki is one of the best resources out there for several reasons.
-One of them is its Notebook feature.
+One of them is the Exercise portion of its community features.
 It’s a feature that allows users to get feedback on their writing from others.

 Feedback from humans is extra valuable when it comes to writing.
 There are plenty of mistakes and unnatural phrases that computers still aren’t able to pick up well enough.